-14. Turn on the mill (and servo control, if applicable) and home the table.
+14. Turn on the mill (and servo control, if applicable) and home the table by pressing the Zero Return button.
 All Haas indexers home in the clockwise direction as viewed from the platter.
-If the tables homes counter-clockwise, press Estop and call the Haas service department.
+If the table homes counter-clockwise, press E-stop and call the Haas service department.